 Prescription antiviral medications can reduce the length of time symptoms last and help you return to your daily routines earlier.
 These medications are most effective if they are started within 48 hours of flu symptoms appearing.

 See your doctor or call 13 HEALTH (13 43 25 84) if you:

 - are concerned about your symptoms

-- touching surfaces contaminated by infected droplets (including hands, phones, keyboards and door handles) and then touching your mouth, nose or eyes.
+- touching surfaces contaminated by infected droplets (including hands, remote controls, phones, keyboards and door handles) and then touching your mouth, nose, or eyes.

-- wash your hands regularly with soap and water or use an alcohol based hand gel
+- wash your hands regularly with soap and water or use an alcohol-based hand rub

-- wash your hands prior to touching your eyes, nose and mouth
+- wash your hands before touching your eyes, nose, and mouth

 - use a tissue, or the inside of your arm, when you cough and sneeze

-- throw tissues away immediately and wash hands
+- throw tissues away immediately and wash your hands

 - stay at least 1 metre away from people who have flu-like symptoms